zzzprojects/sqlbulkcopy-tutorial/docs/pages/troubleshooting/timeout-expired.md

 ### Cause

-- You provided a null value to the DestinationTableName property.
+- The bulk

 ### Fix

+- INCREASE the bulkCopyTimeout
-- ENSURE the value you provided is not null.
+- DECREASE the batchSize

+> The bulkCopyTimeout is by batch, not for the whole bulk operation.